-Grant applicants should consult the federal granting agency before submitting requests for ISSI/CSSI and broadband-related project investments to determine whether costs are allowed, as well as applicable technical standards.
+Grant applicants should consult the federal granting agency before submitting requests for ISSI/CSSI and LMR to LTE broadband-related project investments to determine whether certain costs are allowed.

 The P25 Steering Committee published a list of Approved Project 25 Suite of Standards that includes the most recent documents and revisions.
 Also, the P25 Technology Interest Group's Capabilities Guide can help determine which standards are applicable to proposed purchases and projects.